-The performance management system will be used and a factor between 0% and 150% will be assigned.
-Performance below a level of 75% will disqualify an employee from benefitting from the STI.
+The performance management system will be used and a factor of between 0% and 150% will be assigned depending on the personal performance achieved.
+Performance below a prescribed minimum level, as determined by the Remco, will disqualify an employee from benefitting from the STI.
+The minimum threshold may differ from award to award at the Remco's discretion.